So, you are taking a trip to Paris in October, how exhilarating!

 Visit the Grape Harvest Festival in Montmartre, which usually occurs at the beginning of October.
 This is the only place in the city where the grapes are still grown.

-This fantastic festival has a lot to offer the tourist.
-You can taste the wine and various foods, participate in dancing, see exhibitions, and watch a spectacular firework display.
+This fantastic festival has a lot to offer the tourists.
+You can taste the wine and various foods, participate in dancing, see exhibitions, and watch a spectacular fireworks display.

 8. See A Cabaret Show

 A not to be missed opportunity is to see the world-famous and best of Parisian Cabaret, the Moulin Rouge.

 See this exciting cabaret performance that dates back to 1889.
 The show has been modernized over the years.

 Be mesmerized by the 80 stunning performers who will dance and sing for you in spectacular and glitzy costumes.

 There are options to see different shows, but we recommend one of the dinner and show options.

 Take a long leisurely walk and discover some of the magic of Paris in October at your own pace.